tushargoyalofficial/time-tracker-app/README.md

 ## Backend server

+Run $ cd mongodb
-Run `npx nx serve backend` for a frontend server.
+Run $ docker-compose up // to start the mongodb server in docker Run `npx nx serve backend` for a frontend server.
 Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.

 ## Running server parallel